-BBC Select brings you a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
-We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.
+BBC Select brought audiences a curated collection of three thought provoking programs and an exclusive Take on a subject that touches us all.
+We explored culturally relevant themes and examined them in depth, offering audiences fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 We’re changing the world this week with The Revolution Drop.
-Alicia Garza exclusively tells us how she helped build the Black Lives Matter movement.
 The power of women to challenge norms is celebrated in Suffragettes and Rebel Women.
 Bright Lives Brilliant Minds and The Romantic Revolution consider momentous artistic changes, and Russian rebellion is explored in Countdown to Revolution.

 Start your BBC Select free trial with any of the streaming platforms listed below and watch The Revolution Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.

 During the tumult of the 1960s, women around the world rose up and battled for liberation.
 Fuelled by the fervor of the period, a feminist led art movement exploded into being.
 On both sides of the Atlantic, they tore up art history and focused on experimental new mediums and provocative political statements.
 This cultural revolution tried to shake up the art hierarchy with shock and awe.

 Watch Rebel Women: The Great Art Fightback and start your free 7-day trial with BBC Select today.
 Restrictions apply*.